mjkelly/weatherdash-go/README.md

 ![screenshot](./screenshot.png)

-Here's a photo of a much older version of weatherdash running on a this screen from Adafruit: <https://www.adafruit.com/product/2260>
+Here's a photo of a much older version of weatherdash running on this screen from Adafruit: <https://www.adafruit.com/product/2260>

 ![weatherdash-photo](./weatherdash-photo.jpg)